elucian/bee/syntax/overview.md

 ## Collection types

-Bee define a collection using a special notation based on brackets.
+Bee define a collection literal using a special notation based on brackets.

 | sym| Collection type
 |----|------------------------------------------------------------------